inevolin/voicer/README.md

 # voicer
 A cloud-based software that transcribes speech to text.

 Designed for hearing impaired people to communicate with their friends more easily.
+Or follow an audio conversation without any sound.

 ![demo screenshot](https://i.imgur.com/X0M8uz5.jpg)